Dimyati Natakusumah

-Achmad Dimyati Natakusumah (born 17 September 1966) is an Indonesian politician who is a member of the People's Representative Council since 2019, and previously between 2009 and 2018.
+Achmad Dimyati Natakusumah (born 17 September 1966) is an Indonesian politician who served as a member of the House of Representatives between 2009–2018 and 2019–2024.
 Natakusumah was also the regent of Pandeglang Regency between 2000 and 2009.

 Throughout his legislative career, he briefly served as the deputy speaker of the People's Consultative Assembly, and had been made a suspect in a bribery case although found not guilty.
 He was initially part of the United Development Party, but he moved to the Prosperous Justice Party in late 2017.

 Early life and education

 Achmad Dimyati Natakusumah was born in Tangerang on 17 September 1966.
 He spent his first twelve years of education in Pandeglang, briefly studying in Perth before returning and getting his bachelor's degree in law from Esa Unggul University.
 Later, he gained a masters from Pasundan University and a doctorate from Padjadjaran University – all in law, and a masters in political science from the University of Indonesia.